SurrealPartisan/shiofaioth/README.md

 * **Nominative**: Used for the subject of a sentence, and often for a predicative.
   * Example 1 (subject): "*Dai uicieteir* xae-bailei-duei.", "The teacher is dancing."
   * Example 2 (predicative): "Mie xae-ecoi-duei *hui peib*", "I am a non-binary person."
 * **Genitive** Used for class 1 possession, either in adjectival form with the postposition "ki" or independently (usually as a predicative) without it.
+The independent form with the verb "ecoi" can be used to translate "to have".
   * Example 1 (adjectival form): "dei haumeir *duic raiboudeir-ki*", "the hammer of the worker"
   * Example 2 (independent form): "Dei leip xae-ecoi-duei *duic kouofeiteir*.", "The bread is the cook's."
+  * Example 3 ("to have"): "*Deic haus* soe-ecoi-duei ei puero duos.", "The house has two doors."
+(It is typical but not necessary to put the possessor to the beginning of the sentence.)
 * **Accusative**: Used for the direct object and with postpositions "four" ("for") and "koaxein" ("against" in the non-physical sense).
   * Example 1 (direct object): "Hai toroic xae-baisen-xoai *hain poulais*.", "a tortoise bites a cop (defiantly)".
   * Example 2 (with a postposition): "Mie xae-doia-paoi xien dain dienio-four.", "I (have to) do it for the child(ren)."
 * **Dative**: Used for the indirect object, and for class 2 possession either in adjectival form with the postposition "ka" or independently without it.
+Similarly to the genitive, a "to have" construction is possible.
   * Example 1 (indirect object): "Sie rue-ausoa-fioi naiet *uim poulitaikeir*!", "Don't believe a politician!"
   * Example 2 (adjectival possession): "hai siaruc-bei-moer *haim paurein-ka*", "a brother of a parent" ("an uncle")
+  * Example 3 ("to have"): "*Duim suroiteir* soe-ecoi-duei ai amio kaunis.", "The builder has a beautiful friend."
 * **Locative, lative and separative**: Locative is used to indicate existing in a location or state, lative moving to a location or state and separative moving from a location or state.
 They are used either independently (very often, even when a suitable postposition exists) or with one of the many postpositions as found in the table below.
   * Example 1 (independent): "Mie xae-xiefen-duei hein boun *duit koira*.", "I give a bone to the dog."
   * Example 2 (with postposition): "Mie xae-ecoi-xoai hui pieteir-naiet *duix fuosi fieme sait*.", "I have been sober since last year."